 In creating Tributo a Meme Mayra hopes to inspire a future generation to stop accepting situations like Meme’s as collateral damage and to shine a light on the unfortunate prominence of femicide.
 By revisiting the narrative of the original poem Mayra hopes that through her work Meme can finally rest in peace.
 Tributo a Meme is a social commentary and pictorial depiction of poetic justice.
-Moreno’s interpretation of A Cumbia Incident was a driving force that helped her get through her Bachelors of Fine Arts. ©KatherinaMartin https://linktr.ee/katabril
+Moreno’s interpretation of A Cumbia Incident was a driving force that push her to pursuid a Bachelors of Fine Arts(Yet to be accomplish)*. ©KatherinaMartin https://linktr.ee/katabril

 “This is a tribute to a woman who bravely tried to take control of her narrative, and in turn ended up being mutilated by generations who deemed her guilty of her own murder.
 This is the result of almost three years of relentless pursuit of truth and justice, trying to see beyond the author’s intent.
 To take the author’s words and paint them from my point of view.”M.Moreno